 2. Regulatory Exposure

-Underwriters consider whether deployed systems may fall into categories that resemble high-risk AI classifications or intersect with regulatory expectations outlined in federal and international compliance frameworks.
+Underwriters consider whether deployed systems may fall into categories that resemble high-risk AI classifications or intersect with regulatory expectations outlined in federal and international compliance frameworks such as the EU AI Act.

 3. Litigation History and Claims Trends

 Past disputes, regulatory inquiries, or compliance breakdowns influence premium pricing and coverage terms.
-Insurers analyze whether the organization has experienced incidents comparable to those described in AI compliance failure scenarios.
+Insurers analyze whether the organization has experienced incidents comparable to those described in AI compliance failure scenarios or broader AI lawsuits and class actions.

 4. Data Management and Bias Controls